craighaber/AI-for-Snake-Game/README.md

 	trainGeneticAlgorithm.py
 		Observe how the process of training Snake Game agents functions from scratch!

-If more specific instructions for a program are needed, please view the comments at the top of the module.

 ***Dependecies***:
    1. Python version of 3.7 or higher.